James Bowdoin III

-James Bowdoin III (September 22, 1752 – October 11, 1811) was an American philanthropist and statesman from Boston, Massachusetts.
-He was born to James Bowdoin in Boston, and graduated from Harvard College in 1771.
-James then studied law at Oxford and traveled widely in Europe until 1775.
-When he got the news of the Battle of Lexington he returned home.
-He served in the Massachusetts state legislature and on the council before attending the Massachusetts’ constitutional convention in 1779 and 1780, and was a candidate in five elections to the U.S. House in 1792, 1793, and 1796.
+James Bowdoin III (September 22, 1752 – October 11, 1811) was an American politician, philanthropist and diplomat.
+Born in Boston to James Bowdoin and his wife Elizabeth, he graduated from Harvard College in 1771.
+Bowdoin proceeded to study law at the University of Oxford and traveled throughout Europe until 1775, when he received news of the outbreak of the American Revolutionary War and returned home.
+A supporter of the Patriot cause, Bowdoin served in the General Court and Governor's Council of Massachusetts before attending the state's Constitutional Convention of 1779–1780.
+He was a candidate in five elections to the United States House of Representatives in 1792, 1793, and 1796 but was unsuccessful in all five.

-James devoted several years to scholarly pursuits, until he was appointed the United States Ambassador to Spain in 1804.
-He arrived in Madrid in May, 1805 but never actually assumed the post of ambassador.
-In March 1806 he and John Armstrong of New York were named commissioners to negotiate boundaries and other issues with Spain.
-He returned home in 1808 when the talks in Paris ended without success.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1786.
+Having been elected as a fellow of the American Academy of Arts and Sciences in 1786, Bowdoin devoted several years of his post-political career to scholarly pursuits.
+After Bowdoin College was founded in Maine on June 27, 1794, he gave the new school 6,000 acres (24 km^{2}) and $5,500.
+Bowdoin was appointed as the American ambassador to Spain in 1804 and arrived in Madrid in May 1805 but never actually assumed the post of ambassador.
+In March 1806 Bowdoin and John Armstrong Jr. were appointed as commissioners with orders to negotiate boundaries and other American diplomatic issues with Spain.
+Bowdoin returned to the United States in 1808 when talks held with the Spanish government in Paris ended without success.

-When Bowdoin College was founded in Maine, he gave the new school 6,000 acres (24 km^{2}) and $5,500.
-When he died, he also bequeathed his considerable library, papers, mineral collection, scientific apparatus and art collection to the school.
-He died in 1811 on Naushon Island in Buzzards Bay, Massachusetts.
+Bowdoin died on October 11, 1811 at Naushon Island in Buzzards Bay, Massachusetts and bequethed his library, papers, mineral collection, scientific apparatuses, and art collection to Bowdoin College in his will.